nklant/EsriDemographicsData/README.md

 ### Endpoints

 - **GET `/api/DemographicData`**:
-  - Returns all demographic data.
+  - Returns all demographic data (grouped by state name and population).

 - **GET `/api/DemographicData?stateName=value`**:
   - Filters the results by the specified `stateName`.